jaymody/blogposts/2022-10-22-attention-intuition.md

 You can even imagine doing arithmetic on word vectors.
 For example, given the words "king", "queen", "man", and "woman" and their respective vector representations $\boldsymbol{v}_{\text{king}}, \boldsymbol{v}_{\text{queen}}, \boldsymbol{v}_{\text{man}}, \boldsymbol{v}_{\text{women}}$, we can imagine that:
 $$\boldsymbol{v}_{\text{queen}} - \boldsymbol{v}_{\text{woman}} + \boldsymbol{v}_{\text{man}} \sim \boldsymbol{v}_{\text{king}}$$That is, the vector for "queen" minus "woman" plus "man" should result in a vector that is _similar_ to the vector for "king".

 But what does it exactly mean for two vectors to be _similar_?
-In the fruits/vegetables example, similarity was described by the distances between vectors (aka their [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)).
+In the fruits/vegetables example, we were using distance as a measure of similarity (in particular, [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)).

 There are also [other ways to measure similarity between two vectors](https://towardsdatascience.com/9-distance-measures-in-data-science-918109d069fa), each with its own advantages and disadvantages.
 Possibly the simplest measure of similarity between two vectors is their dot product:
 $$\boldsymbol{v} \cdot \boldsymbol{w} = \sum_{i}v_i w_i$$[3blue1brown has a great video on the intuition behind dot product](https://www.youtube.com/watch?v=LyGKycYT2v0), but for our purposes all we need to know is: